-Manitoba offers the availability to submit the Name Reservation and Articles of Incorporation online, however upon completion, the documentation is only accessible by mail.
+Manitoba offers the availability to submit the Name Reservation and Articles of Incorporation online, upon completion, the documents are emailed to you.
 Ontario Business Central can assist you to obtain the Name Reservation and Incorporation with the Province of Manitoba.

 Any new business starting, whether, a Corporation or a small business is required to complete a Name Reservation by the Province of Manitoba Companies Branch.
 You are required to provide a single name for the business, where the name derived from, where within the Province the business will operate and a brief description of business activity.
 This is also applicable if you are changing an existing business name within the Province of Manitoba.